Rahab: In the Hebrew Bible

+Some scholars see the parallels between Joshua 2 and Genesis 19, which narrates the fall of Sodom and Gomorrah.
+Like Sodom and Gomorrah, Jericho was presumed to be equally as wicked, with Rahab challenging Jericho's "oppressive establishment" by siding with Jericho's destroyers (i.e. the Israelites).
+Coincidentally, these cities were believed to lie among a major fault line extending 1,100 kilometers from the Red Sea to Turkey.

 In rabbinic literature

 In the midrash, Rahab is named as one of the four most beautiful women the world has ever known, along with Sarah, Abigail, and Esther.
 In the Babylonian Talmud, Rahab was so beautiful that the very mention of her name could cause arousal (Megillah 15a).
 Rahab is said to have converted at the age of 50, after practising prostitution for 40 years, and repented according to three sins, saying:

 A similar tradition has Rahab declaring, "Pardon me by merit of the rope, the window, and the flaxen [the stalks of flax under which she concealed the spies]."